dgaydukov/cert-aws/sa/files/sa.md

 Yet this link is private, so members should have vpc and use vpc privatelink to access blockchain endpoint.

 ###### GuardDuty
-It's thread management tools that helps to protect aws accounts/workloads/data by analyzing data from cloudTrail/vpc flowLogs/dns logs using ML.
+Threat management tools that helps to protect aws accounts/workloads/data by analyzing data from cloudTrail/vpc flowLogs/dns logs using ML.
 It's regional service, so all collected data is aggregated/analyzed within region.
 It doesn't store any data, once data is analyzed it discarded. threat intelligence - list of malicious IP addresses maintained by aws and third-party partners.

 ###### Secrets Manager
 SM allows you to rotate/manage/retrieve db credentials, API keys, and other secrets throughout their lifecycle.
 You can encrypt secrets at rest using kms (you can choose your own, otherwise SM create new kms for you).
 To retrieve secrets, you simply replace secrets in plain text in your app with code to pull in those secrets programmatically using the Secrets Manager APIs.
 You use iam to control which users/roles have access to which stores.
 SM can store json, so you can store any text up to 64KB.
 Key rotation for RDS/DocumentDB/RedShift supported out-of-the-box.
 You can add key rotation to oracle on ec2 by modifying sample lambda.
 You can configure cw events to be notified when SM rotate credentials.
 SM never store plaintext secrets to any persistent layer.
 This can be ideal for lambda evn vars, cause they are shown in lambda console.
 Moreover you can use lambda in private subnet without internet access and still be able to access SM with privatelink (create vpc endpoint for SM).

 ###### Quantum Ledger Database
 QLDB - ledger database with cryptographically verifiable history of all changes made to your app data (quantum has nothing to do with quantum computing, here it means indivisible state change)
-Traditional db allow to overwrite/delete data, so devs use audit tables.
-While this may work it put stress on devs to guarantee that audit table works correctly.
+Traditional db allow to overwrite/delete data, so developers use audit tables.
+While this may work, it put stress on developers to guarantee that audit table works correctly.
 For QLDB data written to append-only journal, providing the developer with full data lineage.
 So it can work as secure/crypto-proof substitute for audit tables.
 Notice that QLDB is neither blockcahin nor distributed ledger.
 It's purpose-built database to store all changes to system.
 So it offers history/immutability/verifiability combined with scalability and ease of use of a fully managed AWS database.